 - Hopefully at this point they are beginning to question what they read a bit.
 Guide them in the direction of realizing they should do more research.
 You should pull up a Google search that look something like this:

 - Point out the words I’ve circled in red.
-Not that Google is perfect, but the students should realize that seeing multiple words like this should at least raise question marks in their head.
+Not that Google (or ANY search engine) is perfect, but the students should realize that seeing multiple words like this should at least raise question marks in their head.

 - How far you go with the discussion is your call.
 However, I always used this as an introductory lesson for research projects and internet use.
-I wanted students to realize that they had to put some critical thinking skills to use when using the internet.
+I wanted students to realize that they had to put some critical thinking skills to use when using the internet, social media, online videos, or really every day life – for that matter.

 Another, Quicker Option